xxfoundation/elixxir-client/README.md

-  group       Group commands for cMix client help        Help about any command init        Initialize a user ID but do not connect to the network single      Send and respond to single-use messages. ud          Register for and search users using the xx network user discovery service. version     Print the version and dependency information for the Elixxir binary
+  group       Group commands for cMix client help        Help about any command init        Initialize a user ID but do not connect to the network proto       Load client with a proto client JSON file. single      Send and respond to single-use messages. ud          Register for and search users using the xx network user discovery service. version     Print the version and dependency information for the Elixxir binary